JeetMehta99/Tokenization-and-Stemmers/Desktop/infort/Readme.md

                 -- infortr.py <br />
                 -- Readme.md <br />

-Clone the project on your local machine.
+Clone the project on your local machine. <br />
 Run using:

         `python infortr.py`